Use this list of teenage expenses to help you and your teen figure out who is paying for what, and to help them make a budget.

 Remember that money responsibilities and money boundaries shift as a kid ages.

-Until one day, they turn into adults and they’re 100% responsible for themselves.
+Until one day, they turn into adults and they’re 100% responsible for themselves (read lots more in how to teach your teenager financial responsibility).

 Here's that list: